SabrinaVerhage/CultureDataGO/README.md

 - [Myo for Processing](https://github.com/nok/myo-processing)

 ## Questions?
-Feel free to contact me
-Feel free to use -but please let me know
+Feel free to contact me and feel free to use -but please let me know.